-- He sang and danced last night;
+- I sang and danced last night;

 Note: The speaker is focusing on two actions, singing and dancing, that's all.

-The second sentence shows one action first and then another.
+The second sentence shows first one action and then another.

-- Eat and then sleep
+- eat and then sleep

 Do this and that and other things.